MicrosoftDocs/powerquery-docs/powerquery-docs/install-sdk.md

 More information about M section documents can be found in the [M Language specification](/powerquery-m/m-spec-sections).

-## Distribution of Data Connectors
+## Distribution of data connectors

 Power Query connectors can be used in Power BI Desktop or the Power Query Online experience, such as Power BI dataflows, Power BI datamarts, and other experiences.